Skip to main content

 Prepared statements and SQL Injection Protection

-SQL Injection protection is a side effect of using prepared statements.
+SQL Injection protection is a side effect.

 hash-tables